CamdenBohanan/squire/docs/User-Manual/User-Manual.md

 • Daenerys Targaryen - Khaleesi (4)
 • Barristan Selmy - Advisor to the Dragon (5)

+(You can use some other examples in the test_armies folder)

 ### B. Submitting the List